 In early 2008, we expect to be in a position to begin analyses of tumor types other than GBM.
-The company plans to establish a laboratory to proceed with biomarker discovery independent of NIH.
+The Company plans to establish a laboratory to proceed with biomarker discovery independent of NIH.
 To do this we will need approximately \$2.3 million to establish and operate the laboratory for 2 years i.e., to January 2010.
-The creation and operation of the laboratory for two years until December, 2009, will cost about \$1.7 million.
-During this period-patent, auditing and office management expenses are estimated at \$500,000.
-Thus, the company will need to raise about \$2.3 million at the end of 2007 and beginning of 2008 to take the next step to biomarker discovery in cancers other than GBM.
-Funds will come either from payments as part of licensing rights to developing for clinical applications the regimens active against GBM or though the sale of new stock.
+The creation and operation of the laboratory for two years until December 2009 will cost about \$1.7 million.
+During this period, patent, auditing and office management expenses are estimated at \$500,000.
+Thus, the company will need to raise about \$2.3 million at the end of 2007 and the beginning of 2008 to take the next step to biomarker discovery in cancers other than GBM.
+Funds are expected to come from either payments as part of licensing rights to compounds for the treatment of GBMs or though the sale of stock.